 Is magnet fishing legal in the UK?

-What magnets are best for magnet fishing?
+What is needed for magnet fishing?

 Other essential items you will need include protective gloves, a collection bucket for retrieved items, a carabiner to secure the rope and prevent the magnet from being lost in the water, and a thread lock.